Clifton893/Minima-Kai/_posts/2020-12-03-case-study.md

 Like I said, I wanted to inject a little character to this site, and typography is a huge part of a site's visual identity.
 For that, I chose [IBM Plex Sans](https://fonts.google.com/specimen/IBM+Plex+Sans) and [IBM Plex Mono](https://fonts.google.com/specimen/IBM+Plex+Mono) to replace Minima's base typography style.

 #### IBM Plex Sans
 As a lifelong Texan and decade-long Austinite, I loved the idea of honoring IBM by using this typeface.
 After all, IBM was a major influencer in Austin's evolution as a booming tech city.
 But I also loved the visual identity of **IBM Plex Sans**.
 It's easy on the eyes, and pleasant to read.
-It's also got style (check out the capital "J"!), and has a playful, engineering vibe to it.
+It's also got style (check out the capital J!), and has a playful, industrial vibe to it.
 I love it!

 I had considered [IBM Plex Serif](https://fonts.google.com/specimen/IBM+Plex+Serif)... but that made my site look too much like Medium. 😜